fsprojects/Paket/docs/content/faq.md

 1. Analyse your `packages.config` files and extract the referenced packages into a paket.dependencies file.
 2. Convert each `packages.config` file to a paket.references file.
 This is very easy - you just have to remove all the XML and keep the package names.
-3. Run [paket install](paket-install.html) with the `--hard` flag.
+3. Run [paket install](paket-install.html).
 This will analyze the dependencies, generate a paket.lock file, remove all the old package references from your project files and replace them with equivalent `Reference`s in a syntax that can be managed automatically by Paket.
 4. (Optional) Raise corresponding issue [here](https://github.com/fsprojects/Paket/issues) so that we can make the command even better.

 ## How do I convert a new project to Paket when my solution is already using Paket